py-nonlinopt/ipyopt/README.md

 `Ipopt` to solve it for you.
 This python file is self-documented and can be used as a template for writing your own optimization problems.

-`IPyOpt` is a legitimate Python module, you can inspect it by using standard Python commands like `dir` or `help`.
-All functions in `IPyOpt` are documented in details.

 **Hessian Estimation**: since Hessian estimation is usually tedious, Ipopt can solve problems without Hessian estimation. `IPyOpt` also supports this feature.
 The file [examples/hs071.py](examples/hs071.py) demonstrates the idea.
-If you provide the `ipyopt.Problem` constructor with an `eval_h` callback function as well as the `apply_new` callback function, `Ipopt` will delegate the Hessian matrix calculation to your function (otherwise `Ipopt` will approximate Hessian for you).
+If you provide the `ipyopt.Problem` constructor with an `eval_h` callback function, `IPOpt` will delegate the Hessian matrix calculation to your function (otherwise `IPOpt` will approximate Hessian for you).

 ## Contributing